Lakens/statistical_inferences/docs/12-meta.md

 <p class="caption">(\#fig:plot-group1)Simulation of 10 observations in two independent groups.</p>
 </div>

 The two groups differ in how close they are to their true means, and as a consequence, the difference between groups varies as well.
 Note that this difference is the main variable in statistical analyses when comparing two groups in for example a *t*-test.
 In this specific simulation, we got quite extreme results, with a score of 96 (when the population mean is 100) and a score of 111 (when the population mean is 106).
-So in this sample, due to random variation, we would get an overestimate of the true effect.
+So in this sample, due to random variation, we would lead to an effect size estimate that is quite a bit larger than the true effect size.
 Let's simulate 4 additional datasets to see the variation.

 <div class="figure" style="text-align: center">
 <img src="12-meta_files/figure-html/plot-group2-1.png" alt="Four simulated samples of independent groups." width="100%" />